samsonasik/rector-blogposts/how-to-update-to-php74-typed-property-without-bc-break/post.md

 will result a fatal error:

 ```
-Fatal error: Type of AChild::$b must be string (as in class AParent)
+Fatal error: Type of AChild::$b must be string (as in class SomeClass)
 ```

 see https://3v4l.org/X9Yvd .
 To avoid that, you should only change to private modifier only, so, the change will only to private property: